 We are proud to work with the Commonwealth War Graves Commission (CWGC) and the Volksbund Deutsche Kriegsgräberfürsorge (German War Graves Commission) to encourage young people to visit their local war graves, pay their respects, and use the visit to inform their competition entries.

 Together with the CWGC, British Council, British Embassy in Greece, and Museum of Macedonian Struggle we are bringing the project Salonika Remembers to schools and young people across Greece.
-We are inviting schools to visit and explore the CWGC cemeteries in Thessaloniki, Greece, and respond creatively to this experience through poetry, art and song.
+We invited schools to visit and explore the CWGC cemeteries in Thessaloniki, Greece, and respond creatively to this experience through poetry, art and song.

 We take our name from Philip Larkin’s famous poem MCMXIV, which reflects on the changes caused by the First World War.
 The driving force behind Never Such Innocence is Lady Lucy French, great-granddaughter of Field Marshal Sir John French who commanded the British Expeditionary Forces from 1914-15.